 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or SPMIFA requires the Fund to retain as a fund of perpetual duration.
-In accordance with accounting principles generally accepted in the United States of America, deficiencies of this nature that were reported in net assets with donor restrictions as of June 30, 2021 amounted to \$441,637.
+In accordance with accounting principles generally accepted in the United States of America, deficiencies of this nature that were reported in expendable net position as of June 30, 2022 and 2021 amounted to \$1,198,408 and \$441,637, respectively.